louischatriot/nedb/README.md

 });
 ```

 **Note:** the `ensureIndex` function creates the index synchronously, so it's best to use it at application startup.
-It's quite fast so it doesn't increase startup time much.
+It's quite fast so it doesn't increase startup time much (35 ms for a collection containing 10,000 documents).